Le Mans, two short words that for those of us who make the annual pilgrimage to France defines a very long week.

 For the drivers who were making their Le Mans debuts, the whole Drivers’ Parade scene is a very strange happening, organised yet chaotic.
 Michael Waltrip had a bemused look on his face on the Friday afternoon.
 The double Daytona 500 winner must have imagined that he had seen everything in a 25 year NASCAR career but he was unprepared for the intensity of the Le Mans experience.
 His shock must have been total as he interviewed me for his personal blog, fortunately for the future of You Tube, the footage ended up on the cutting room floor, stardom missed again.

-On Sunday I received a text from my old mate, John Dubrey, who was visiting the race after a gap of several years.
+Sunday morning I received a text from my old mate, John Dubrey, who was visiting the race after a gap of several years.
 Seen today’s Ouest France?
 You are in it!!
-A young French journalist had spoken to me at the Scrutineering on Monday and six days later I was in print, with a photo showing my attractive side, resplendent in Greaves 2011 Le Mans team shirt and Turn Ten cap.
+A young French journalist had spoken to me at the Scrutineering on Monday and six days later I was in print, with a photo showing my attractive side, resplendent in Greaves Motorsport 2011 Le Mans team shirt and Turn Ten cap.
 Move over George Clooney………….yeah right.
 I had the piece checked out by a proper French speaker and I was as anodyne as one of my press releases, maybe a future in politics awaits.

 Memory Lane was a familiar destination during the week.
 Long time top F1 snapper, John Townsend, was on hand to shoot for BMW with the mighty David Lister.
 On seeing me in the press room he laughed and said he something for me on his Mac, dating back to 1983 and Monaco.
 It was as ominous as it sounded.
 Sadly, Leo’s career has been on the slide since this unfortunate encounter, you can judge the horror of the situation yourselves from the shot.
-As I recall Frank Bough was also outside the Tip Top that night, he even got a round in, thanking the TV Licence payers for their largess and we all know how his future went.
+As I recall Frank Bough was also outside the Tip Top that night, he even got a round in, thanking the TV Licence payers for their largess and we all know how that story went.

 Even being out on track I was not safe from my criminal past.
 Back in 1995 I had misjudged a left turn outside the circuit and was hit by a speeding Donkervoort, totally my fault I have to admit.
 The two Dutch guys in the car were not happy with me but showed much more grace under pressure than I would have managed.
 During the race this year I was shooting at Arnage and there were two marshals also snapping away, they were between shifts.
 One came up and said, “You don’t remember us do you, Mr Brooks?”
 Their identities were revealed and a fresh sense of shame washed over me, I was once again mortified by my careless driving, that fortunately had no lasting consequences.
 They did cheer me up as they said how much they liked the retrospective pieces I write these days for a Dutch magazine, RTL GP.
 My head swelled momentarily but it soon passed as I struggled to get my Mojo working track side.
 Mojo was short supply in my case this year, the camera does not lie.